Shower buying guide

 Shower spray modes

 Showerheads can vary from a single mode to multiple different spray settings to change your showering experience.

 The temperature and flow settings remain the same each time the shower is used.

 A simple way to give your shower an upgrade.
-Some shower heads feature many different spray modes and are limescale resistant to avoid water blockages.
+Some shower heads feature different spray modes and are limescale resistant.

 Our range of shower screens prevents spray getting out of your tub.
 For smaller spaces and easier access, opt for shower enclosures.

 Keep all your toiletries at touching distance.
 From multi-tiered shelves, to hook-over caddies, we’ve got all sorts of space savers.

 A worn shower hose can impact the water flow.
 Our durable replacement hoses are simple to install.